medavox/articles/Musicollab.md

 In order to play, you have to leave your ego at the door.
 This means you agree not to take criticism personally, and be open to others' ideas and modifications to your work.

-The game starts when someone records themselves (or others!) playing a piece of music, then nominates someone to add to the song.
+The game starts when someone records themselves (or others!) playing a piece of music, then nominates someone else to add another track to the song.

 The starting player should share any musical info they know about the piece they recorded (chords, key, tempo in bpm).
 If they don't know, that's fine.